 Recommendations concerning the award or denial of tenure shall originate in the faculty of the College.
 In normal circumstances, tenure shall be recommended for persons promoted to the rank of associate professor or professor who already hold academic appointment in the College of Arts and Sciences.
 Tenure may be recommended for persons whose initial appointment in the College is at the rank of associate professor or professor.
 Persons recommended for tenure shall hold the recognized terminal degree in their field of specialization or shall present evidence of having completed a body of research, scholarship, or other creative activity equivalent in scope and quality to the similar component of such degree.
-Persons recommended for initial appointment as associate professor or professor shall meet the criteria stipulated for promotion to those ranks.
+Persons recommended for promotion to those ranks.
 Waivers or accords about credit toward tenure shall be stipulated in the letter of offer.